madeindra/signal-setup-guide/signal-desktop/README.md

 A: You can run `nvm use 12.4.0` to use the node 12.4.0 on the project.

+Q: How to create installation package?

+A: After running `yarn build` the package will be listed on `release` directory.

 Q: I did a change to the assets but the change did not reflect, why?

 A: You can run `yarn grunt dev` first.